Julian Castro admits Hatch Act 'mistake,' calls for Kellyanne Conway's termination, in Fox News Town Hall

 Castro deflected: "Well, first of all, I don't think we should distract our situation from the fact that he have an unprecedented situation here, of a president of the United States, who if I remember the video correctly, was actually sitting in the Oval Office bbehind his desk saying that he would take intelligence against his political opponent from a foreign government."

-Pressed on Fallon's remarks, Castro asserted that the situations were simply "completely different," without explaining.
+Pressed on Fallon's remarks about the Clinton team's funding of the Steele dossier, Castro asserted that the situations were simply "completely different," without explaining.

 "I think it's safe to say we have never seen that moment in American history, and I don't think that's a good thing," Castro said, referring to Trump's comments.
 "I don't understand why, on this network and in many conservative circles, people are still talking about Hillary Clinton."